fbpx

 • Bad footwear.
 Choosing quality shoes with good traction can go a long way towards a more secure footing.

 • Medical conditions.
-Older adults are naturally more likely to have comorbid health conditions, from high blood pressure to diabetes to cancer; many of the symptoms (not to mention treatments) of these conditions can affect one’s balance, strength, or cognition, which could increase your risk of falling.
+Older adults are naturally more likely to have comorbid health conditions, from high blood pressure to diabetes to cancer; many of the symptoms (not to mention treatments) of these conditions can affect your balance, strength, or cognition, which could increase your risk of falling.

 • Medications.
 Psychotropic medications, in particular, can often cause side effects such as dizziness or lightheadedness, which may affect balance and coordination.